hernantz/blog/content/mock-yourself-not-your-code.md

 AttributeError: Mock object has no attribute 'some_old_method'
 ```

-Another drawback I wanted to point out is that mocks tend to be too permisive, in
+Another drawback I wanted to point out is that mocks tend to be too permissive, in
-the sense that they swallow errors that should occure because of a change in the
+the sense that they swallow errors that should occur because of a change in the
-api of the mocked object.
+API of the mocked object.

 ```python
 class Payment():